DBraun/ChucKDesigner/README.md

 ![Float Example TouchDesigner Screenshot](docs/float_example.png?raw=true "Float Example TouchDesigner Screenshot")

-In TouchDesigner, we can execute the python code `op('chuckaudio1').set_global_float("freq", 880.)` This will set the global float variable named "freq" to 880.
+In TouchDesigner, we can execute the Python code `op('chuckaudio1').set_global_float("freq", 880.)` This will set the global float variable named "freq" to 880.
 The code has been written to update the sine oscillator's frequency every 10 milliseconds, so you will immediately hear a change in the frequency.
 Note that the code below would **not** have led to a change in sound.